codesheep9290/Projects_C/README.md

 # SchoolProjects
-School assignments and projects
+School assignments and projects in C and Java
-Java
-C